-Here are five things you can to do improve your mindset when taking on new challenges:
+Things you can to do improve your mindset

 1. Take a breath.

-Shallow breathing has a negative effect on the body by sending a distress signal to the autonomic nervous system (associated with the fight or flight response).
+Shallow breathing harms the body by sending a distress signal to the autonomic nervous system (associated with the fight or flight response).

-Just a few cycles of this can instantly change your mood and leave you feeling eager to start your day.
+Just a few cycles of this can instantly change your mood and make you eager to start your day.

 2. Watch your thoughts.